PlasmaPy/PlasmaPy/docs/contributing/coding_guide.rst

 * Do not use star imports (e.g., ``from package.subpackage import *``),
   except in very limited situations.

-* Importing a package, subpackage, or module rather than an individual code object has the benefit that the namespace provides helpful contextual information that can make code more understandable.
-For example, using ``json.loads`` is more understandable than using only ``loads``.
+* For infrequently used objects, import the package, subpackage, or module rather than the individual code object.
+Including more of the namespace provides helpful contextual information that can make code more understandable.
+For example, ``json.loads`` is more understandable than using only ``loads``.

-* For frequently used objects (e.g., |Particle|), using the full namespace will increase the clutter of the code without providing commensurately more information.
-This is also true for objects used as type hint annotations.
-For example, ``Optional[Union[Real, Complex]`` is more understandable than ``typing.Optional[typing.Union[numbers.Real, numbers.Complex]]``.
+* For frequently used objects (e.g., |Particle|) and type hint annotations (e.g., `~typing.Optional` and `~numbers.Real`), import the object directly instead of importing the package, subpackage, or module.
+Including more of the namespace would increase clutter and decrease readability without providing commensurately more information.

 * Use standard abbreviations for imported packages: